Campus

 Shinjuku is the business, entertainment, and shopping center of Tokyo.
 Shinjuku Avenue is lined with tall buildings, complexes, and a feast of exotic neon light displays.
 The KCP neighborhood, however, is filled with smaller buildings and shops.

-The main campus building of KCP was built only a few years ago offering all the conveniences with students in mind.
-The building has seven floors and is situated in a residential street.
-Several convenience stores and restaurants are within walking distance of the campus.
-The KCP building is also close to the subway and the popular Shinjuku Gyoen Park.
+The main campus building of KCP has seven floors and is situated in a residential street.
+Several convenience stores and restaurants are within walking distance from the campus.

 Shinjuku Gyoen Park: a favorite spot